NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common causes

-Cloudflare halted the request for one of the following reasons:
+Khulnasoft halted the request for one of the following reasons:

--   An A record within your Cloudflare DNS app points to a [Cloudflare IP address](https://www.cloudflare.com/ips/), or a Load Balancer Origin points to a proxied record.
+-   An A record within your Khulnasoft DNS app points to a [Khulnasoft IP address](https://www.Khulnasoft.com/ips/), or a Load Balancer Origin points to a proxied record.
--   Your Cloudflare DNS A or CNAME record references another reverse proxy (such as an nginx web server that uses the proxy\_pass function) that then proxies the request to Cloudflare a second time.
+-   Your Khulnasoft DNS A or CNAME record references another reverse proxy (such as an nginx web server that uses the proxy\_pass function) that then proxies the request to Khulnasoft a second time.
 -   The request X-Forwarded-For header is longer than 100 characters.
 -   The request includes two X-Forwarded-For headers.
 -   The request includes a CF-Connecting-IP header.